centreon/centreon-documentation/versioned_docs/version-21.10/getting-started/analyze-resources-availability.md

 Once the job is finished, go to *Report view* which contains the list of all reports generated.
-To visualize your report, simply download it by clicking on the \"Output format\" icon, in this case, PDF.
+To visualize your report, simply download it by clicking on the "Output format" icon, in this case, PDF.

 ![image](../assets/getting-started/7_EN_reportView.png)